mhaytmyr/CarND-LyftChallenge/README.md

 <img src="./examples/Snapshot_6.png" width="425" /> <img src="./examples/Snapshot_2.png" width="425" />
 <img src="./examples/Snapshot_8.png" width="425" /> <img src="./examples/Snapshot_9.png" width="425" />

-In this project, I used transfer learning to extract features with ResNet50, and applied Upsamples+Convolution layers to classify pixesl to three classes (Road, Vehicle and Others).
+In this project, I used transfer learning to extract features with ResNet50, and applied Upsample+Convolution layers to classify pixels to three classes (Road, Vehicle and Others).
 This repository contains detailed explanation of the model and predictions.

 Files used to train, run and predict segmentation are explained below.